 Homeopathy is a system of ‘complementary medicine’ in which it is claimed that substances that cause the symptoms of a disease in healthy people will cure the same disease in sick people.
 It was created in 1796 by Samuel Hahnemann, based on his doctrine of ‘like cures like’.
 Hahnemann suggested that the causes of disease were ‘miasms’.
-He believed that each disease had its own miasm and originally suggested there were only three; psora (itch), syphilis, psychosis.
-He believed that ‘psora’ was related to itching diseases of the skin, but was the cause of epilepsy, cancer, jaundice, deafness and cataracts.
+He believed that each disease had its own miasm and originally suggested there were only three; psora (itch), syphilis, and psychosis.
+He believed that ‘psora’ was related to itching diseases of the skin, but was also the cause of epilepsy, cancer, jaundice, deafness and cataracts.
 Subsequently, other miasms have been proposed and include tuberculosis and cancer.
-Hahnemann rejected the idea of a disease being cause by an invading entity, something we now know to be the case, with such entities as bacteria, viruses etc., causing specific diseases.
+Hahnemann rejected the idea of a disease being caused by an invading entity, something we now know to be the case, with such entities as bacteria, viruses etc., causing specific diseases.

 The Nazis investigated homeopathy and spent much on research into it, but did not obtain any positive results.
 Homeopathy has had a revival in recent decades, which is suspected to be mostly due to the New Age movement.

 Homeopathy is not plausible and its dogmas are incompatible with all sorts of discoveries in biology, psychology, physics and chemistry.
 It has been criticised as unethical because it discourages the use of effective treatments, and the World Health Organisation has warned against using it to treat severe diseases such as Malaria and HIV.

 The Australian National Health and Medical Research Council (NHMRC) undertook a review of the technique, including the following: